jwyterlin/JWKit/README.md

 This library is already universally adapted for all architectures, including applications to run in the iOS Simulator.

-To make it easier, you can create a framework.
-Compile the project with the target 'Framework' selected.
+To make it easier, you can create a framework:

+- Compile the project with the target 'Framework' selected.
-As an addendum, a copy of the framework will be created on your desktop, so you can already copy it and paste it in your project.
+- As an addendum, a copy of the framework will be created on your desktop, so you can already copy it and paste it in your project.

 ## Classes in the kit